King Philip's War: Failure of diplomacy

-Metacomet became sachem of the Pokanoket and Grand Sachem of the Wampanoag Confederacy in 1662 after the death of his older brother Grand Sachem Wamsutta (called "Alexander" by the colonists), who had succeeded their father Massasoit (d.
+Metacom became sachem of the Pokanoket and Grand Sachem of the Wampanoag Confederacy in 1662 after the death of his older brother Grand Sachem Wamsutta (called "Alexander" by the colonists), who had succeeded their father Massasoit (d.
 1661) as chief.
-Metacomet was well known to the colonists before his ascension as paramount chief to the Wampanoags, but he distrusted the colonists.
+Metacom was well known to the colonists before his ascension as paramount chief to the Wampanoags.
+But, he ultimately distrusted the colonists.

-The Plymouth colonists had passed laws making it illegal to have commerce with the Wampanoags.
-They learned that Wamsutta had sold a parcel of land to Roger Williams, so Governor Josiah Winslow had Wamsutta arrested, even though Wampanoags who lived outside of colonist jurisdiction were not accountable to Plymouth Colony laws.
-Conflict between the Wampanoags and settlers increased due to the continual intrusion of settlers' livestock onto Wampanoag farms and food stores, with extremely few colonists taking more than half-hearted steps to prevent this in spite of regular complaints by the Wampanoags.
-Another grievance held by many Wampanoags was the persistent attempt by colonial missionaries to convert them to Christianity; among those who expressed such grievances was Metacomet himself, who declared that he and other Wampanoag leaders possessed a great fear that any of their people "should be called or forced to be Christian Indians”.
-Metacomet began negotiating with the other Algonquian tribes against the Plymouth Colony, in the winter of 1674–1675, soon after the death of his father and his brother.
+Conflict increased between the Wampanoags and settlers due to the continual intrusion of settlers' livestock—swine and cattle imported from Europe—onto Wampanoag farms, food stores, and hunting grounds, with few colonists taking more than half-hearted steps to prevent this in spite of regular complaints by the Wampanoags.
+The colonizers also sought punishments for livestock killed by Wampanoag hunters and their traps.
+Another grievance held by many Wampanoags was the attempts by colonial missionaries to convert them to Christianity; among those who expressed such grievances was Metacom himself, who declared that he and other Wampanoag leaders possessed a great fear that any of their people "should be called or forced to be Christian Indians".
+Metacom began negotiating with the other Algonquian tribes against the Plymouth Colony in the winter of 1674–1675, soon after the death of his father and, within a year, of his brother Wamsutta.

+However, conflict abounded, even amidst tribes and families.
+Two months before the outbreak of the war, Mammanuah, the son of Awashonks, leader of the Sakonnet, had signed a deed granting English colonizers the right to all the land from Pocasset Neck south to the sea, without first seeking his mother's approval.

+At the start of the planting season, conflict erupted when new settlers began to plant on lands tenured under the rule of Awashonks.
+Mammanuah was confronted by his mother and other members of his tribe.
+He was stripped of his title by his relatives but allowed to leave with his life.
+Mammanuah sought restitution at Plymouth, where his title was reinstated by colonial authorities who had noticeably ulterior motives for wanting the land deed to remain valid.

+Internal conflict between native tribes and their families was motivated by competing concepts of colonial patrilineal rule and the existing matrilineal rule of many native women.
+As conflict mounted, native tribes turned against other tribes as well as their own people, with families taking sides across different lines.